Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Use impactful action words and phrases to detail your achievements and responsibilities in your previous roles.

-A cover letter is a crucial document that supplements your CV when submitting your application.
-Its purpose is to introduce yourself to the hiring manager and demonstrate your enthusiasm in the position you’re applying for.
+A cover letter is a crucial document that accompanies your CV when submitting your application.
+Its goal is to introduce yourself to the hiring manager and demonstrate your enthusiasm in the position you’re applying for.
 A resume letter is your chance to highlight your qualifications and experience in a more engaging and personable way than your CV.
-It should always be tailored to the position and organisation you’re applying for.
+It should always be tailored to the specific job and company you’re applying for.

 A resume letter typically includes the following information: